pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.get_text`              extract the page's text :meth:`Page.get_textbox`           extract text contained in a rectangle :meth:`Page.get_textpage`          create a TextPage for the page :meth:`Page.get_xobjects`          PDF only: get list of referenced xobjects :meth:`Page.insert_font`           PDF only: insert a font for use by the page :meth:`Page.insert_image`          PDF only: insert an image
+:meth:`Page.get_text`              extract the page's text :meth:`Page.get_textbox`           extract text contained in a rectangle :meth:`Page.get_textpage`          create a TextPage for the page :meth:`Page.get_textpage_ocr`      create a TextPage with OCR for the page :meth:`Page.get_xobjects`          PDF only: get list of referenced xobjects :meth:`Page.insert_font`           PDF only: insert a font for use by the page :meth:`Page.insert_image`          PDF only: insert an image